 This jumper allows you to enable or disable the JumperFreeTM mode.
 The JumperFreeTM mode allows processor settings to be made through the BIOS setup (see 4.4 Advanced Menu).

-NOTE: Set all dip switches (DSW) to OFF for JumperFreeTM mode.
+NOTE: For JumperFree[TM] mode, all dip switches (DSW) must be set to OFF.